danbev/learning-v8/README.md

       const p = new Promise((resolve, reject) => {
         resolve('ok');
       });

       p.then(msg => {
         console.log(msg);
       });
     }

     beve();

     $ d8 --print-bytecode promise.js

-First have have the main function which does not have a name:
+First have the main function which does not have a name:

     [generating bytecode for function: ]
     (The code that generated this can be found in src/objects.cc BytecodeArray::Dissassemble)